Foreign direct investment screening in the Netherlands – FAQ

-The acquisition or increase of significant influence in a target undertaking active in the field of sensitive technology is also considered an acquisition activity.
+The acquisition or increase of significant influence in a target undertaking active in the field of ‘highly sensitive technology’ is also considered an acquisition activity.
 Significant influence concerns the possibility for a person to cast (or have cast) at least 10%, 20% or 25% of the votes in the general meeting of shareholders in a target undertaking, as well as the obligation for a target undertaking to appoint or dismiss one or more directors on nomination of a third party.

 Only an acquisition or increase of significant influence that meets the applicable threshold is subject to notification.
-If, for example, both the 10% and 20% voting thresholds apply to a certain category of undertakings, an increase from 12% to 17% is not subject to notification, whereas an increase to 21% must be reported.
+If, for example, both the 10% and 20% voting thresholds apply to a certain category of undertakings, an increase from 12% to 17% is not subject to notification, whereas an increase from 12% to 21% must be reported.

 6. Does the ISSB only apply to investments from abroad or does it have a broader scope?